jpylypiw/easywall/README.md

 - :x: create a `pydoc` documentation
 - :x: finish all `TODO: Docs` documentations
 - :x: create a ansible role for easy installing
+- :x: fill the `Help` button in the web-app with content

 <!-- ## Install